Our dedicated Board of Directors supports our organization with its philanthropic generosity and expert vision setting.

 Chairman, Classroom, Inc.; Chair, American Museum of Natural History

-Lewis W. Bernard is the founder and chairman of Classroom, Inc. Classroom, Inc. began as a demonstration project in September 1991 in two New York City high schools.
-Since its inception, it has served more than 750,000 students around the country.
+Lewis W. Bernard is the Founder and Chairman of Classroom, Inc., which began as a demonstration project in two New York City high schools.
+Since its inception in 1992, it has served more than 750,000 students around the country.

-In June 1994, Mr. Bernard retired from the Board of the Morgan Stanley Group where for almost thirty years he held a number of positions including, upon his retirement, chief administrative and financial officer with responsibilities for strategic planning.
+In 1994, Mr. Bernard retired from the Board of the Morgan Stanley Group where for almost thirty years he held a number of executive positions.

 Secretary, Classroom, Inc.; Senior Counsel, Davis Polk & Wardwell LLP